Feeling daunted at the prospect of stealing the spotlight on your big day? You're not alone.

-“It’s a day where it’s all about you,” may sound like heaven to some people, but to some introverts, it’s a concept that is not too appealing. ..
+'A day that's all about you', may sound like heaven to many, but to some introverts, it’s a concept that's not too appealing.

-As an introvert, you can accept a compliment, be outgoing, and love being the life of the party, but the thought of spending a whole day of socialising where you're the centre of attention makes your stomach feel like a washing machine.
-So how will you be able to survive your own wedding?
+As an introvert, you can accept a compliment, be outgoing, and even love being the life and soul of the party.
+But the thought of spending a whole day socialising, and being the centre of attention, can often feel like a step too far.
+But there are ways to cope, and enjoy the entirety of the day.

 Spread the festivities out

-The key diagnosis of an introvert is that they lose energy from being around people for long periods of time, whereas extroverts gain energy from other people.
-So as lovely as the idea of spending a whole day and night with friends and family sounds, it begs the question ‘will there be time to take a nap?’
+Introverts typically lose energy by being around people for long periods of time, whereas extroverts gain energy from others.
+Therefore, if you're introverted, the idea of spending a whole day and night with friends and family sounds lovely.
+But it also begs the question, 'will there be time for a nap?!’

 Commit to managing your anxiety in the lead up to the big day

 Wedding day jitters are one thing.
 But wedding day 'oh-my-god-I-can’t-breathe panics' are a entirely different ball game!
 If you fall towards the latter of the spectrum, it's best to be conscious of this early on, and create a plan for dealing within your everyday routine.